Skip to main content

 }

-Other styling could be added fo course, but then we advise to use components tag names to somewhat limit the scope of the customization.
+Other styling could be added of course, but then we advise to use components tag names to somewhat limit the scope of the customization.
 For example one could add something like this:

 hanami-page-title .hanami-page-title-content {